xta0/Scaffold/README.md

 The idea was borrowed from Ruby on Rails.

-VZScaffold will help you build your model view controller template by typing just on command.
+VZScaffold will help you build your model view controller template by typing just one command.

 How to Use it